evilsoft/crocks/src/State/README.md

 A construction helper that can be used to lift an endo-function that matches the fixed type of the state portion.
-The lifted function will receive the state and then replace it with the result of the function.
+The lifted function will receive the state and returns a new `State` instance with the result of the function in the state portion.
 Great care should be taken to not use functions that will change the type of the state as it may not be expected in other stateful computations and can result in hard to track down bugs.

 ```js
 const { modify } = require('crocks/State')

 const mapProps = require('crocks/helpers/mapProps')

 // add :: Number -> Number -> Number